The Touch (2002 film)

-The Touch (天脈傳奇) is a 2002 Hong Kong action/adventure martial arts film directed by Crouching Tiger Hidden Dragon cinematographer Peter Pau and starring Michelle Yeoh, Ben Chaplin and Richard Roxburgh.
-It was produced by China Film Co-production Corporation, Han Entertainment, Mythical Films, Aruze, Pandasia Entertainment and Tianjan Studios.
+The Touch (天脈傳奇) is a 2002 martial arts film directed by Crouching Tiger, Hidden Dragon cinematographer Peter Pau and starring Michelle Yeoh, Ben Chaplin and Richard Roxburgh.
+A Hong Kong-Chinese-Taiwanese co-production, the film was created by China Film Co-production Corporation, Han Entertainment, Mythical Films, Aruze, Pandasia Entertainment and Tianjan Studios.

-Apart from special effects sequences shot in sound stages, the film was shot on-location in Nepal and China.
+Apart from special effects sequences shot in sound stages, the film was shot on-location in Tibet, Nepal and China.
 Some of the mountain ranges in which the film was shot were not open to filmmakers earlier.